KNMI/RCC/Motivation.md

 - reusability: you / your colleagues / others can reuse your methods (without a lot of copying & pasting)

-It is not necessary to reach everything immediately, but the direction is clear.
+It is not necessary to reach everything immediately, but the direction should be clear.

-The current version of the RCC can be found at <https://github.com/KNMI/RCC>.

 Contents
 ========================================================